Alexander-Blair/bank-tech-test/README.md

 $ bundle install
 $ rspec

+Running RSpec will show the test coverage through SimpleCov.

 You can also run the following command to see rubocop results:
 $ rubocop

 ### Approach

-The application has been developed in a TDD style, having 100% test coverage, with all passing (22 tests in total).
+The application has been developed in a TDD style, having 100% test coverage, with all passing.
 There are three classes, only one with which the user will interact with - Account.

 The account class has two dependencies (Transaction, StatementPrinter), which are injected upon initialization, in order to make the code easy to test and change.